Incorrectly Secured Cargo

 - Intermodal containers

-For more information, please fill out a Free Case Review today.
+For more information, please fill out a Free Case Evaluation today.

-Jonathan Perkins Injury Lawyers take pride in their role in the state of Connecticut.
+Jonathan Perkins Injury Lawyers takes pride in its role in the state of Connecticut.
 Our Hartford personal injury attorneys take it upon themselves to seek justice for all Connecticut residents throughout the state.
 We firmly believe that when the negligence of another motorist causes injury and harm to innocent accident victims, the at-fault parties must be held liable for the negligent actions.

-With offices in Bridgeport, Hartford, and New Haven, Jonathan Perkins Injury Lawyers is able to service the entire state of Connecticut.
+With offices in New Haven, Bridgeport, Hartford, Waterbury and New London, Jonathan Perkins Injury Lawyers is able to service the entire state of Connecticut.
 When it comes to personal injury law, we understand how overwhelming the time after an accident can be for both you and your family members.
 With this in mind, we take it upon ourselves to take care of every aspect of the litigation process, leaving you to focus on recovery.

-To get started today, simply fill out a Free Case Review form above.
+To get started today, simply fill out a Free Case Evaluation form above.